ThatOneGuy1821/Scraping-Your-Uber-Driver-Data/README.md

-This is the code that I developed to scrape my Delivery History from Uber's website.
+This is the code I developed to scrape my Delivery History from Uber's website.
 I'm sure it can be iterated and improved upon.
-This was simply my attempt to automate and simplify the process as much as possible, at my current skill level.
+But this was my attempt to simplify & automate the process as much as possible, at my current skill level.

 ### Instructions:

 Before we begin, you'll need to create a folder that will be used exclusively for this project.
 We will be referencing it throughout.

-The example I give is a folder titled **uber_webscape** which can be found at this path:
+The example I give is a folder titled **uber_webscape** which I stored at this path:
 **‘/Users/yourname/uber_webscrape/’**

 You will also need to install and have a cursory knowledge of: